Trust Administration

 Our Trust Services

-By naming Heartland Trust Company as your corporate or co-trustee you can take the burden off of your family and have peace of mind knowing that your assets will be managed responsibly and your loved ones will be provided for.
+By naming Heartland Trust Company as your corporate or co-trustee, you can take the burden off your family and have peace of mind knowing that your assets will be managed responsibly and your loved ones will be provided for.

-The Trust Administration and Management service we offer to our clients include:
+The Trust Administration and Management services we offer to our clients include:

 • Bill pay services